launchableinc/cli/getting-started.md

 Implementing Launchable is a two step process:

-1. First, you send test results and build info to Launchable every time you run tests.
+1. First, you send test results and build info to Launchable every time tests run in your CI pipeline.
 Launchable uses this data to build a model.
-2. Then, you updated your pipeline to use the trained model to optimize test execution.
+2. Then, you updated your CI pipeline to use the trained model to optimize test execution.

 At a very high level, the eventual integration looks something like: